-On Monday morning, the beginning of the third week of more long hours, John drags himself out of bed, gets dressed, and as he is leaving for work sees a note on the refrigerator: John, when you get home tonight, we have to talk.
-John feels his stomach sink, but does not have time to think about it, so he rushes out the door.
+On Monday morning, the beginning of the third week of more long hours, John drags himself out of bed, gets dressed, and, as he is leaving for work, sees a note on the refrigerator: John, when you get home tonight, we have to talk.
+John feels his stomach sink but does not have time to think about it, so he rushes out the door.

 When he gets home after his hour-long commute, the lights are off.
-Somewhere in the back of his mind he remembers there was a game scheduled for tonight.
+Somewhere in the back of his mind, he remembers a game scheduled for tonight.
 He looks at the note on the refrigerator as he makes himself a sandwich.
 He continues to think about the note while in the shower; he cannot remember the last conversation he had with his wife since she has been in bed each night by the time he arrives home.

 He gets in bed, turns off the light, and lies in bed, heart pounding.
 What does she want to talk about?
 He fears the worst.
 He is exhausted.
 Tomorrow is going to be another long day.
-However, he finds himself saying, "I can't sleep".
+However, he finds himself saying, "I can't sleep."

 A 15-minute break during the course of the day to call his wife would have gone a long way in this situation.
 However, John did not take the time.
-Now due to a lack of actual communication, he is left to lie awake wondering what his wife is trying to communicate with her note.
+Now, due to a lack of actual communication, he is left to lie awake, wondering what his wife is trying to communicate with her note.
 In the absence of his wife there to ask the questions he would like answered, his mind tries to help him sort it out, but the mind has no more answers than John does.
 It is going to be another long night.